Dilshad Aliyarli: Biography

 She was born on 1 February 1962 to Azerbaijani academicians Suleyman Aliyarli and Mira Aliyarli in Baku.
 She graduated from Baku State University with B.A. degree in Oriental Studies; further she studied Arabic at Bourguiba Institute of Modern Languages in Tunisia.
-She worked as a junior researcher for a while at Institute of Oriental Studies of the Academy of Sciences of Azerbaijan.
+Furthermore, she worked as a junior researcher for a while at the Institute of Oriental Studies of the Academy of Sciences of Azerbaijan.

 Journalism

 Aliyarli worked as a BBC Azerbaijani reporter in Sarajevo from 1996 to 1998.
 In 1998 she moved to the United States and was hired as an international broadcaster by VOA Azerbaijani Service.
-She was the first anchor woman of “Newsflash” - the first daily TV show transmitted from Washington to Azerbaijan.
-She has covered Azerbaijan and United States for more than 20 years as an anchor, reporter, multimedia editor and producer.
-She played a pivotal role in the launch of Azerbaijani television programming at VOA in 2004 and produced more than 400 editions of the service’s flagship weekly show in 2006 - Amerika İcmalı (American Review) - a weekly TV show with intend to give the Azerbaijani audience a greater perspective on political and social life in the US and US-Azerbaijan relations.
-She maintains a blog on Azerbaijani diaspora in US.
+She was the first anchor woman of “Newsflash” — the first daily TV show transmitted from Washington to Azerbaijan.
+She has covered Azerbaijan and United States for more than 20 years as an anchor, reporter, multimedia editor, and producer.
+She played a pivotal role in the launch of Azerbaijani television programming at VOA in 2004 and produced more than 400 editions of the service’s flagship weekly show in 2006—Amerika İcmalı (American Review) — a weekly TV show with intend to give the Azerbaijani audience a greater perspective on political and social life in the US and US-Azerbaijan relations.
+Furthermore, she maintains a blog on Azerbaijani diaspora in US.

 Women's rights

 She is a writer with a focus on women's rights.
-She writes mostly on gender equality, family matters and fashion on her blog - "Women's World" (Azerbaijani: Qadın dünyası) besides "Visions of Azerbaijan", "OK!
+She writes mostly on gender equality, family matters, and fashion on her blog, "Women's World" (Azerbaijani: Qadın dünyası) besides "Visions of Azerbaijan", "OK!
 Azerbaijan" and "Caspian Crossroads".